medialab/minet/presentations/fosdem2020/deck.md

 ---

-## The next frontier: Crawling the Web
+## How to enable researchers to crawl the Web?

 ---